Tien79/railroad-diagrams/live/doc/readme.md

 The final proof would come by writing

-- Syntaxc Diagram => SRFB translator
+- Syntax Diagram => SRFB translator
 - EBNF => SRFB translator

 One can see as well that SRFB and Syntax Diagram (as difined in this article context) have one piece of information which is not explicitly sated in EBFN: layout (The 'Stack').
 I have imperfectly translated taht adding '\\n' in the EBNF version of the translated SRFB.